dacr/sotohp/README.md

 ## Current status
 - no release available yet
 - code is stable and usable for
+  - visualization
+  - publishing photo records to elasticsearch / opensearch
   - searching and statistics purposes
-  - visualization

-The visualisation with the graphical user interface is very fast :)
+The visualisation with the graphical user interface is very fast :) It starts in 2 seconds even with my 92000 photo database.
 ![](gui.png)

 [photosc]: https://gist.github.com/dacr/46718666ae96ebac300b27c80ed7bec3